ruslo/CGold/docs/tutorials.rst

 =========

 If you reached this section it means you can handle :doc:`basic configuration </first-step>`.
-It's time to see everything in details and add more features.
+It's time to see everything in detail and add more features.

 .. note::